carycode/krnl/README.md

 Timer2:
 - Timer2 is a 8bit timer like Timer0.
- -In the Arduino work the tone() function uses Timer2.
+- In the Arduino work the tone() function uses Timer2.

 Timer3, Timer4, Timer5: Timer 3,4,5 are only available on Arduino Mega boards.
 - These timers are all 16bit timers.